-A nurse will carry out a pregnancy test on a urine sample if you are a woman of childbearing age.
+A nurse will carry out a pregnancy test on a urine sample if you are female at birth.
 This is standard practice.

 You should remove jewellery and/or any decorative piercings.
 If you cannot remove it, the nurses will cover it with tape to prevent damage to it or to your skin.
 A wedding ring can usually be worn.